-Considering that humankind has from the very beginning subsisted on, resided near and built civilizations around water, it’s not too surprising that English and other languages are overflowing with terminology to describe the various forms aquatic geology.
+Considering that humankind has from the very beginning subsisted on, resided near, and built civilizations around water, it’s not too surprising that English and other languages are overflowing with terminology to describe the various forms of aquatic geology.
 The precise definitions can be blurry, however.
 What exactly is a sound?
 What’s the difference between a bight and a bay?
 A sike and a ghyll?
 Why are there nearly 20 different words for a small stream?

-If you grew up on the coast you may be pretty familiar with shoals and inlets, but perhaps things get fuzzy when trying to pin down the definition of the fjords found in Norway or a Scottish loch.
+If you grew up on the American seacoast, you may be pretty familiar with shoals and inlets, but perhaps things get fuzzy when trying to pin down the definition of the fjords found in Norway or a Scottish loch.
 If you’ve ever wondered about the wetter parts of the world, this guide is for you.
 Here is a rundown of the many different types of bodies of water, illustrated with examples of beautiful and unusual watery wonders in the Atlas.
 Dive in.

 The distinction between the most common terms for flowing water—anything with a natural current moving from high to low—is roughly defined by size.
 As the old adage goes, “you can step over a brook, jump over a creek, wade across a stream and swim across a river.”
 A stream (#1) tends to be the generic term for flowing water; a river (#2) is the largest, while a creek (#3) is a small stream and a brook (#4) is even smaller, generally used in Old English and often babbling.